brucepan10/NHP-COVID-19/README.md

 **Descriptions of the scripts**
 01.Clustering_organ9_Figure2AB_4D.py
    Clustering analysis of all cells from 9 organs, then output Figure 2AB and 4D in manuscript.
 02.Figure1BC_FigureS1.R
    Output Figure 1BC and S1 in manuscript.
 03.Figure2CDE.R
    Output Figure 2CDE in manuscript.
 04.Figure3.R
    Output Figure 3 in manuscript.
 05.Figure4ABC.R
    Output Figure 4ABC in manuscript.
 06.Figure5BCDG_FigureS5AB.R
    Output Figure 5BCDG in manuscript.
 07.Figure5E.R
    Output Figure 5E in manuscript.
 08.Figure5H_left_FigureS5D.py
    Output Figure 5H left in manuscript.
 09.Figure5H_right.R
    Output Figure 5H right in manuscript.
 10.FigureS2.R
-Output Figure S2 in manuscript.
+   Clustering analysis of cells from each organ, then output Figure S2 in manuscript.
 11.FigureS3.R
    Output Figure S3 in manuscript.
 12.FigureS4ABC.R
    Output Figure S4ABC in manuscript.

 **Data availability**
 All raw sequencing data will be made available upon request at the peer review stage, and accession codes will be available before publication.